shubhamvit23/shubhamvit23/README.md

-- 👋 Hi, I’m @shubhamvit23
+- 👋 Hi, I’m shubham.
-- 👀 I’m interested in ...
+- 👀 I’m interested in machine learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning and data structures and algorithms.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning and plans to deploy some of my projects on web.
-- 📫 How to reach me ...
+- 📫 Feel free to contact me-
+- 📧-shubhamkumargaya0@gmail.com

 <!---
 shubhamvit23/shubhamvit23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.